 There is a walkway between Disney’s Boardwalk and both Epcot & Hollywood Studios.
-Water transportation is also available to Epcot, Hollywood Studios, Yacht and Beach Club resorts and Swan & Dolphin Resorts.
+Water transportation is also available to Epcot, Hollywood Studios, Yacht & Beach Club resorts, and Swan & Dolphin Resorts.

 Getting to Disney’s Boardwalk from other resorts is not as easy as Disney Springs as there is no direct transport.
 Guests will need to catch a bus from either a theme park or Disney Springs to get to the Boardwalk.